uyuni-project/uyuni/.github/ISSUE_TEMPLATE/uyuni-release.md

 Add more tasks if needed.

-- [ ] Ask Doc Squad to submit a current version of the doc package to our `Master:` project, and prepare a PR for the website
+- [ ] Ask Doc Squad to submit a current version of the doc package to our `Master:` project, and prepare a PR for the website, and another for the API
 - [ ] Confirm that doc is ready
 - [ ] Quick review changelogs with tito-wrapper and patch-creator, and request changes if needed
 - [ ] check all testsuites - everything should be green